alexellis/derek/GET.md

 ### Configure stack.yml:

 This is where Derek finds the details he needs to do the work he does.
-The main areas that will need to be updated are the installation and application variables.
+The main area that will need to be updated is the application variable.
 The gateway value may also need amending if the gateway is remote.

 ``` yml
 provider: